Aishams33/Project-Computer-Drug-Discovery/README.md

 # Project-Computer-Drug-Discovery
 A workflow created using tools from the OpenEye Software.
 This workflow focused on finding an inhibitor for the enzyme Tyrosine Decarboxylase.

+# Requirements
+- OpenEye license
+- Linux, macOS of Windows
+- Command line

-# Virtual Screening Workflow using OpenEye
+## Virtual screening workflow using OpenEye

-## Project Description

 In this project, a virtual screening was performed using OpenEye software.
 The workflow consisted of:
 1. Molecular filtration